 Every Amerisleep mattress comes with a 100-night sleep trial beginning on the date of delivery.
 This gives your child the chance to sleep on the Amerisleep for a few months before you decide whether or not it’s the best option.
-If your child breaks the mattress in and isn’t happy with its feel, you have the option to return your mattress for a full refund or exchange it for a different model.
+If your child breaks the mattress in and isn’t happy with its feel, you have the option to return your mattress for a full refund.

 Amerisleep mattresses come with one of the longest warranties in the industry, 20 years.
 For the first 10 years of the warranty, they will replace your mattress if it becomes defective.
 For the latter 10 years, they will replace your original mattress for 50% off the original price.
 For your mattress to be considered “defective,” it must have a visible sag of .75 inches.